Adaptive Optimization for Prediction with Missing Data: Numerical Experiments

 Figure~\ref{fig:validation.ourmethods} displays the average out-of-sample performance for our adaptive linear regression models (top panel) and our joint impute-then-regress heuristic (bottom panel).
-For adaptive linear regression (Figure \ref{fig:validation.alr}), we observe that the static with affine intercept and affine variants achieve the best and comparable performance, while finite adaptive is often the worst performing method.
-By cross-validating the degree of adaptivity, the `best' variant successfully achieves the best performance overall.
+For adaptive linear regression (Figure \ref{fig:validation.alr}), we observe that the static with affine intercept and affine variants achieve the best and comparable performance, while finite adaptive is often the worst performing method. {\blue However, for tractability considerations (see Figure \ref{fig:validation.alr.time}), we would recommend to prioritize the affine intercept model over the fully affine one.} By cross-validating the degree of adaptivity, the `best' variant successfully achieves the best performance overall.
 For the joint impute-then-regress heuristic (Figure \ref{fig:validation.jitr}), we surprisingly observe very strong performance from using a linear downstream predictive model, especially on the instances with synthetic signals, and even when the true signal is non-linear.
-Using random forest or XGBoost as regressors achieve the second best accuracy on the synthetic signal instances, while being the most accurate on the real signal ones.
-Overall, our proposal cross-validating the downstream predictor is effective in achieving the best performance.
+Using random forest or XGBoost as regressors achieve the second best accuracy on the synthetic signal instances, while being the most accurate on the real signal ones. {\blue Training XGBoost, however, is in general faster than random forest (see Figure \ref{fig:validation.jitr.time}).
+As a result, we propose to cross-validate the downstream predictor between the linear and XGBoost model only, to avoid a computationally prohibitive search (we implement this cross-validated predictor in the `best' variant reported in Figure \ref{fig:validation.jitr}).} Overall, our proposal cross-validating the downstream predictor is effective in achieving the best performance.
 Finally, we should note that using a simple tree model as the downstream predictor is the worst performing model, by a significant margin, which suggests that our heuristic procedure might be more favorable to models whose output depends more continuously on the input variables.